How were you admitted to the Faculty of Arts?

 - You have from July 20 to September 20 to adjust your schedule, however classes fill quickly.
 Don't delay.

-- If you're still unsure of your choices please review the fall 2016 course selection page.
+- If you're still unsure of your course choices please contact your Academic Advisor.

 - Request your winter 2018 courses in Quest during Course Selection Week.

 - If you want to declare a major, use our recommended major courses chart when you request your Winter courses.

 - Your winter schedule will be available in mid-November.